Geospatial Intelligence - GEOINT

 - INTEL 320 – Intelligence and Military Operations (prerequiste INTEL 200)

 - GEOG 485 – Capstone Seminar in GEOINT.
-Note that this course is required for the USGIF certificate.
-No other courses can supplement.
+Note that this course is required for the USGIF certificate and cannot be supplemented by any other courses.

 Descriptions of the courses can be found from our course catalog.